 Great For Gatherings:

-This recipe makes the perfect amount of apple bars for sharing with family and friends, or you can easily double the recipe for a larger gathering for the holidays.
+Or you can easily double the recipe for a larger gathering for the holidays.

 They’re also a total crowd-pleaser and you’ll for sure receive recipe requests!